thilde/future-tbd/README.md

 The burndown chart can be found here https://BurndownForTrello.com/share/ud549bkub6

 ### Daily Scrums
 During our first sprint, our team conducted four scrums.
-Mason, our Scrum Master, began each scrum asking the team members what they had been working on and what impediments they were facing.
+Mason, our Scrum Master, began each scrum asking the Development Team members what they had been working on and what impediments they were facing.
 Here is an example of a daily scrum:

 * **What did you do in the last 24 hours that helped the Development Team meet the Sprint Goal?**
   * Khalid: